 Research Project: Effect of Aging and mTOR Inhibition on Islet Cell Molecular Profiling in Marmosets

 Jia Nie, PhD is a postdoc fellow at UT Health San Antonio in the Barshop Institute for Longevity and Aging Studies.
 She earned her PhD in Biochemistry and Molecular Biology through a joint dissertation between Pennsylvania State University Hershey Medical Center and Nanjing Medical University.
+She was awarded an American Federation for Aging Research (AFAR) Postdoctoral Transition Award in Aging.
 Her studies focus on islet biology and metabolic diseases.
 Her predoctoral research demonstrates a serine/threonine protein kinase that is most closely related to the AMPK kinase mediates insulin secretion and incretin response in islet β-cells.
 In 2016, Dr. Nie earned a postdoctoral position on the NIA T32 Biology of Aging Training Grant at the Barshop Institute.
 Aging is the universal contributor to the etiologies of metabolic decline and related diseases, including type 2 diabetes.
 Clinical cases had reported the remission of human type 2 diabetes is possible but is dependent upon the capacity of islet function.
 During the T32 training period, her project aimed at identifying how pancreatic islet dysfunction contributes to the metabolic disease progression in older populations and developing therapies to prevent metabolic diseases of aging.
 By performing single-cell transcriptomic atlas of healthy mouse islets, she found that each cell types within islet at each life stage have different markers and functional characteristics and that age can shift the composition of islet cells contributing to aging progression.
 In her RL5 project, she will use the common marmoset (Callithrix jacchus) to determine changes in islets molecular profiles during aging, evaluate the contribution of these molecular changes to metabolic disease, and test the effects of lifespan-extending interventions on pancreatic islets.
 This RL5 opportunity will allow her to develop a unique niche, which can directly translate findings from basic studies to primates, with hope to improve the prevention and treatment of metabolic disease in older adults.